USER-CONP/lammps/doc/src/fix_charge_update.rst

 Description
 """""""""""

 The fix charge_update implements the constant potential method (CPM) (:ref:`Siepmann <Siepmann>`, :ref:`Reed <Reed3>`).
 Charges of groups specified as group-ID and with the `couple` keyword are adapted to meet their respective potential at every time step.
 An arbitrary number of electrodes can be set but the respective groups may not overlap.
 Electrode charges have a Gaussian charge distribution with reciprocal width eta.
-    The energy minimization is achieved via matrix inversion :ref:`(Wang)
+The energy minimization is achieved via matrix inversion :ref:`(Wang) <Wang5>`.
-    <Wang5>`.

 The fix necessitates the use of a long range solver that can provide the matrix of electrode-electrode interactions and a vector of electrode-electrolyte interactions.
-    The Kspace styles *ewald/conp* and *pppm/conp* :ref:`(Ahrens-Iwers) <Ahrens>` are
-    created specifically for this task.
+The Kspace styles *ewald/conp* and *pppm/conp* :ref:`(Ahrens-Iwers) <Ahrens-Iwers>` are created specifically for this task.

 For systems with non-periodic boundaries in one or two directions dipole corrections are available with the :doc:`kspace_modify <kspace_modify>`.
-    For ewald/conp a two-dimensional Ewald summation can be used by setting "slab ew2d":
+For ewald/conp a two-dimensional Ewald summation :ref:`(Hu) <Hu>` can be used by setting "slab ew2d":

 .. code-block:: LAMMPS